 Residents were facilitated with a choice of meals and drinks and told the inspector that the food was very good.
-A small number of residents chose to have meals in their rooms.
+On the day of inspection a small number of residents chose to have meals in their rooms.

-The centre had an external smoking area which was freely accessible to residents who wished to smoke.
+The centre had an external smoking area to the front of the building which was freely accessible to residents who wished to smoke.
 The inspector spoke with a person using the smoking area who confirmed that they could use this facility at any time they wished.
-The resident informed the inspector that they could ask a staff member any time to take them to the smoking area as they required assistance and supervision while smoking for their own safety.
-They had access to their own cigarettes and said that they were never prevented from doing anything that they wanted to do in the centre.
+They had access to their own cigarettes and lighter.
+The residents told the inspector they could walk into the local village and said that they were never prevented from doing anything that they wanted to do in the centre.
+Residents had access to a large outdoor garden area to the front of the centre.
+This area had an outdoor pergola and canopied area with garden tables, chairs and benches.
+Residents also had access to an internal courtyard.

 Arrangements were in place for residents to feedback and contribute to the organisation of the service.
-Residents told the inspector that the person in charge was always available to them and was always responsive to their needs and requests.
-In addition to this informal feedback, there were regular residents' meetings and regular satisfaction questionnaire for residents.
+Residents told the inspector that the person in charge and registered provider representative were available to them and were always responsive to their needs and requests.
+In addition to this informal feedback, there were residents' meetings and satisfaction questionnaires for residents.
 Visitors told the inspector that the centre always communicated with them about changes to care and any concerns they had.
-Residents were supported to access the national advocacy agency if required or requested.
+Residents were supported to access advocacy services if required or requested.

 Care plans viewed detailed person-centred interventions and staff were very familiar with residents' needs and social histories.
 Validated assessment tools were used to risk-assess residents' needs and to ensure that each resident was supported in positive risk-taking through an informed decision, with the information on the rationale and possible risks associated clearly documented.
 An associate care plan was in place, and the inspector saw that it detailed specific information on each resident's care needs and what or who was important to them.
 The care plans described the alternatives trailed and instructed staff members to perform regular safety checks and instructions on restrictive practice use and release.
-There was also evidence on residents' notes that all residents where some form of restrictive physical practice was used were reviewed by multi-disciplinary teams such as residents' general practitioner (GP), physiotherapist or occupational therapist.
+There was also evidence in residents' notes that all residents where some form of restrictive physical practice was used were reviewed by multi-disciplinary teams such as residents' general practitioner (GP), physiotherapist or occupational therapist.

 Activities provided were varied, interesting and informed by residents' interests, preferences and capabilities.
-The centre had two activities co-ordinators responsible for providing activities in the centre and the inspector observed group activities taking place in the morning and afternoon on the day of inspection.
-The activities programme was displayed on all floors in the centre and residents' had a choice of attending three activities each day.
+The inspector observed residents attending a live streamed mass in the morning and playing bingo in afternoon on the day of inspection.
 For residents who could not attend group activities, one to one activities were provided.
-An interactive activities table was available for the residents.
-Residents enjoyed daily group activities such as exercise classes, bingo, art classes, flower arranging and particularly enjoyed live music sessions.
-Residents were observed going for walks outside of the centre with relatives.
-The centre was close to a coffee shop and residents told the inspector that they enjoyed trips to the coffee shop with their visitors and would often meet other residents in the coffee shop.
+Residents told the inspector that they enjoyed group exercises, bingo, and particularly enjoyed reflexology therapy each week in the centre.
 Residents were happy with the choice and frequency of activities and told the inspector that staff go out of their way to facilitate their requests and needs.
-Residents informed the inspector that a therapy dog visited the centre every Saturday and there was no restrictions on visiting family pets.
-The residents enjoyed their resident rabbit who was accomadated in the centres garden area.
+Residents told the inspector that they particular enjoyed each others company and had build up friendships with one another since admission and some residents had known each other since their school days.
+Residents told the inspector that there was no restrictions on visiting family pets.
+Residents had access to televisions, radios, national and local newspapers.
+Mass took place in the centre weekly.